pamaldi/niby/niby-ui/README.md

 # niby-ui

+**User Interface Module** - Front-end module of the Niby application that provides the web interface for interacting with the backend services and RAG functionality.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.